 Increasingly, one of the first things homeowners mention when asked about their home improvement plans is the desire to make their homes green or to keep their home improvements eco-friendly.
 At the same time, however, many homeowners are unsure of what this means in practical terms so they may not be able to communicate their desires properly to their Pro, resulting in confusion.
 There are actually two ways that you can create an environmentally responsible design, and bridge the gap between home improvements and sustaining the environment.
 You can choose to do one method, the other, or both in your home improvement quest.

 Creating an Energy Efficient Home

-One part of the eco-friendly design and designing a home that is resource efficient is creating a home or building that uses less energy.
-This is an attractive option for most homeowners because studies have shown that for every dollar you spend on home improvements to increase the energy efficiency of your home, you’ll save seven dollars on your energy bills.
+One part of eco-friendly design is creating a home or building that uses less energy.
+This is an attractive option for most homeowners because studies have shown that for every dollar you spend to increase the energy efficiency of your home, you’ll save seven dollars on your energy bills.
 If you’re already having work done on your home, it makes sense to upgrade your energy efficiency at the same time.

 This is best carried out by having what’s called an energy audit done on your home before construction begins.
 An energy audit determines where you’re currently using too much energy or where you’re losing it, and will make recommendations on how to correct these issues.
 Some things may include:

 - Sealing up air gaps around windows and doors